SRombauts/UEPlasticPlugin/README.md

 - top-menu global "undo unchanged" and "undo all checkout"
 - [Partial Checkin (like Gluon, for artists)](http://blog.plasticscm.com/2015/03/plastic-gluon-is-out-version-control.html)
 - Plastic Cloud is fully supported
-- xlinks sub-repositories (for Plugin's Content for typically)
+- xlinks sub-repositories (for Plugins for instance)
 - Windows only

 #### Feature Requests